-That’s when BIMI comes very handy.
-Most users don’t check email addresses of the senders and email clients don’t display them right away.
+That’s when BIMI comes in very handy.
+Most users don’t check the email addresses of the senders and email clients don’t display them right away.
 Instead, all users see is the display name of a sender, sometimes with company initials.

 This can be easily spoofed.
 When a BIMI record is in place, a brand’s missing logo may raise a yellow flag for those used to seeing the branding displayed for each email.

 Popularizing BIMI will also directly impact the adoption rate of DMARC.
 Even after several years since the release, most companies still don’t use this technology and, according to Agari’s research, only 8% of Fortune 500 companies have ‘reject’ or ‘quarantine’ policies in place.
 All the others are vulnerable to attacks, most of which can be easily prevented with the more sophisticated tools.

 It’s in the best interest of both users and email service providers to drive the adoption of DMARC.
 BIMI has a chance to finally move the numbers in the right direction.

 BIMI implementation can have a major impact on marketing efforts.
 Since BIMI is and will be free to participate in, brands will get free exposure with almost no effort.
 Users will learn to recognize their logos right on the spot.

 Emails signed with logos will also build users’ trust, especially if the content that follows is valuable.
 They will certainly feel safer opening emails from familiar sources.

 BIMI will likely expand at some point to other forms of online communication.
 Those that participate will be able to continuously develop brand awareness and quickly gain recognition.